 Our ER wait times are calculated in near real-time and updated every 15 minutes.
 The wait time is approximate and is for informational purposes only.
 Because new patients arrive frequently, your personal experience may vary from the posted times.
 Many factors can affect our wait times: for example, patients with trauma, life-threatening injuries or illness, or arriving by ambulance.
 Patients with a life-threatening condition will always be seen before those with less-serious illnesses or injuries.

-The Emergency Services Department (ED), or ER, at UnityPoint Health – Meriter hospital is open 24 hours-a-day, 7 days-a-week, 365 days-a-year to anyone who needs emergency treatment.
+The Emergency Services Department (ED), or ER, at UnityPoint Health – Meriter hospital is open 24 hours-a-day, 7 days-a-week, 365 days-a-year to patients of all ages who needs emergency treatment.

-Meriter's ED serves more than 40,000 patients each year from Dane County and the surrounding area.
+UnityPoint Health - Meriter's Emergency Department serves more than 40,000 patients each year from Dane County and the surrounding area.
 We provide treatment for trauma, cardiac, stroke, pediatric, orthopedic, gastrointestinal, OB/GYN, psychiatric, ear, nose, and throat, and dental care emergencies that require immediate intervention such as emergent soft tissue head and neck infections, traumatic oral and facial injuries.

 Our ED is staffed by physicians who are board certified in Emergency Medicine.
 Our registered nursing staff maintains certifications in the specialty areas of pediatric emergencies and trauma care.